COVID-19 > 2021 Hardship Modifications to Complex General Surgical Oncology Training Requirements

 In addition, the fellow also must participate in and document acceptable alternative learning tools to help offset loss of rotation time.
 These tools must be discussed with and approved by the program director.
 Examples include appropriate procedural videos, CGSO SCORE procedural modules, Annals of Surgical Oncology Landmark Series, or other material acceptable to the program director and Clinical Competency Committee that correspond to the disease site in question.
 All deficiencies and alternative learning tools must be documented by the program director for the CGSOB to consider, if asked for such documentation.

 If the senior fellow misses a disease site rotation due to the pandemic but has rotated through that disease site previously, then the CGSOB will accept the affirmation of the program director.
-If the program director believes that he or she possesses the knowledge and technical skills equivalent to a graduating fellow, then the CGSOB will accept program director attestation to this.
+If the program director believes that they possess the knowledge and technical skills equivalent to a graduating fellow, then the CGSOB will accept program director attestation to this.

 These hardship modifications apply to the complex general surgical oncology fellows graduating in 2021 only.